 Lima’s Churches: From Teeny Tiny to Over-the-Top

 The conquest introduced Christianity to Latin America.
 It also spawned some of modern Lima’s iconic sites, such as the countless adorned churches and mosaic-lined chapels of the Cathedral of Lima in the main square.
-The Cathedral happens to hold the death tomb of the person who brought it to life in the first place – Francisco Pizarro, who laid its first stone in 1535.
-But it turns out the wrong “Pizarro” mummified remains were on display for centuries (in fact, until the 1970s), when some workers accidentally stumbled upon the conquistador’s actual bones in the church’s crypts, which were then confirmed via forensic testing.
+The Cathedral holds the tomb of the person who brought it to life in the first place – Francisco Pizarro, who laid its first stone in 1535.
+But it turns out the wrong “Pizarro” mummified remains were on display for centuries (in fact to the 1970s) until workers accidentally stumbled upon the conquistador’s actual bones in the church’s crypts, which were then confirmed via forensic testing.

 Meanwhile, the Santo Domingo Church and its breathtaking convent hosts silver urns with the remains and glass-encased skulls of the city’s most famous saints, St. Rose of Lima and St. Martin de Porres (who became the first black saint of the Americas).
 The convent has stunning Spanish tiles and leisurely courtyards.

 You also won’t want to miss the Moorish-and-Spanish-designed and mural-adorned St. Francis of Assisi Basilica and Monastery (Iglesia y Convento de San Francisco); its world-renowned historical library hosts 25,000 ancient texts, some of them predating the 16th-century conquest, many extremely rare editions.
 It’s one of the oldest libraries in all of the Americas.
 Inside the monastery, one of the highlights is a painting of the Last Supper with Jesus and the Apostles dining on typical Peruvian fare, including potatoes and guinea pigs.